 VCR taught me about circular tests.
 I didn't know my tests were just mirrors of my implementation.
 They passed, so I thought they were fine.
 Now I actually write tests that check behavior, not just that the code runs.

 I review 40% fewer PRs but catch more real issues.
-The AI-Code Safety lens caught a hallucinated API last week that I would have missed.
+VCR caught a hallucinated API last week that I would have missed.
 It looked completely correct at first glance.
 VCR told me exactly which line to look at and why.